-Students have the following important due process rights, which may have an impact on the appellate process:
+Students have the following due process rights, which may have an impact on the appellate process:

-- 1. to be informed of all alleged violation(s), to receive the complaint in writing (except in a Step 1 agreement, described in the Procedures Section, where the signed agreement serves as notice) and to be given access to all relevant materials pertaining to the case. - 2. to receive an impartial hearing in a timely manner where the student will be given a full opportunity to present information pertaining to the case.
+- 1. To be informed of all alleged violation(s) and to be given access to all relevant materials pertaining to the case. - 2.
+To receive an impartial hearing or a meeting with an administrator in a timely manner (as appropriate) where the student will be given a full opportunity to present information pertaining to the case.